 Only pharmacists and trained pharmacy staff who have completed an approved training program in accordance with OCP guidance can administer publicly funded COVID-19 vaccine in participating pharmacies, in accordance with the Pharmacy Act, 1991 and its regulations, and the Regulated Health Professions Act, 1991.
-Prior to October 1, 2024, all trained pharmacy staff must register their injection training with the OCP, except the health care providers described in Question and Answer #8 of these Q and As.
 As of October 1, 2024, trained pharmacy staff who are pharmacy students or pharmacy technician students are no longer registrants of the OCP and cannot register their injection training on the OCP website.
 However, both students and the health care providers described in Question and Answer #8 are still required to receive the required injection training either through their educational program or by an OCP-approved course.